puppetlabs/puppet-docs/source/pe/2.5/index.markdown

     - [What gets installed where?](./install_what_and_where.html)
 - **The Console**

-    A tour of PE's web console and its new live management features.
+    A tour the web console, PE's GUI management tool.

     - [Accessing the Console](./console_accessing.html)
     - [Navigating the Console](./console_navigating.html)